Mali frees over 100 jihadists seeking hostage swap

-Insurgency-hit Mali has freed over 100 alleged or convicted jihadists to secure the release of a top politician and a French charity worker, sources close to the talks said Monday.
+Insurgency-hit Mali freed over 100 alleged or convicted jihadists over the weekend in a bid to secure the release of a top politician and French charity worker, an official in charge of the negotiations told AFP on Monday.

-This is a rare mass release of prisoners in the fragile West African country, which is struggling with an eight-year-old Islamist insurgency that has claimed thousands of lives.
+The rare mass release of prisoners, confirmed by a member of the security services, comes as an eight-year Islamist insurgency, that has claimed thousands of lives, continues to threaten the fragile West African country.

-Sophie Petronin, a French charity worker, was abducted by gunmen on December 24, 2016, in the northern city of Gao.
-She is presently the last French national held hostage in the world.
+Sophie Petronin, a French charity worker who is now 75, was abducted by gunmen on December 24, 2016, in the northern city of Gao.
+She is the last French national held hostage in the world.

 The last video in which Petronin appeared was received in June 2018.
-She seemed tired and emaciated, and appealed to French President Emmanuel Macron.
+She seemed tired and emaciated, and appealed to French President Emmanuel Macron for help.

 A picture taken in July shows a banner reading "Free the Honorable Soumaila Cisse !
 When is soon ?"